Home » Security Tools vs Security Structure

 What “Security Structure” Actually Means

-Security structure isn’t a product.
+Security structure is not a product.
+It’s how systems are controlled.

 It’s a set of conditions that make systems understandable and controllable.